Trinity College Dublin

-Skip to main content.
+Skip to main content

 Imaging

-A number of imaging projects have been, are and will be undertaken in order to make the material in the herbarium more easily accessible and usable for people worldwide and in partial fulfillment of the Herbarium’s commitment to data repatriation under the Convention on Biological Diversity.
+A number of imaging projects have been, are and will be undertaken in order to make the material in the herbarium more easily accessible and usable for people worldwide and in partial fulfilment of the Herbarium’s commitment to data repatriation under the Convention on Biological Diversity.

 As you will see from this document Harvey's Travelling Sets of Algae originate from Ceylon, the Friendly Islands and Australia.
 There are seven books of specimens from Australia and one each from Ceylon and the Friendly Islands.